EdgeCentric/EdgeCentric-LLM-C2Rust/README.md

 conda init --all
 ```
 ### Python Environment
-We recommend to use `conda` to quickly setup the Python environment.
+We recommend using `conda` to quickly setup the Python environment.
 ```bash
 conda env create -f environment.yml conda activate edge-centric